sensu/sensu-docs/content/sensu-go/5.19/reference/health.md

 ---
-title: "Check health"
+title: "Health"
 description: "Access health data for your Sensu instance.
 Read this page to learn about the health information you can retrieve."
-weight: 20
+weight: 115
-version: "5.18"
+version: "5.19"
 product: "Sensu Go"
 menu:
-  sensu-go-5.18:
+  sensu-go-5.19:
-    parent: maintain-sensu
+    parent: reference
 ---

-Use Sensu's [health API][1] to make sure your backend is up and running and check the health of your etcd cluster members.
+Use Sensu's [health API][1] to make sure your backend is up and running and check the health of your etcd cluster members and [PostgreSQL datastore resources][2].

 ## Health payload example